 Old West Austin is located north of Lady Bird Lake and just west of downtown with a historic vibe to the neighborhood.
 This area has become one of the most sought out destinations to live in Austin due to the proximity to local parks and lakes which provide endless opportunities for hiking, cycling and many other fun outdoor activities.

 If you’re adventurous, rent a canoe or a paddleboard and explore Lady Bird Lake in all its glory.
 If water sports aren’t your thing, check out the walking trail, dog park and basketball courts located in the beautiful West Austin Park.
 Go hop on a bike and discover this most enjoyable part of Austin!

 East Austin – Median Rent Per Month – $1,896

 One of the fastest growing neighborhoods in Austin, millennials should be yearning to live here.
 The old meets the new in this area with many refurbished bohemian homes as well as new condominiums to account for the influx of residents.

 Hole-in-the-wall bars and an artistic edge give a grittier character to this colorful neighborhood.
 If you’re looking for food and drink with the atmosphere of East Austin, look no further than Lustre Pearl East.
 This bungalow has a great bar and a large outdoor patio with craft cocktails, good eats, and even better ambiance.

 Young Professionals in Austin

 Austin is a great business hub and an enjoyable city.
 The combination of these two are enticing for any young professional looking to build their career and have a great time doing so.
 These neighborhood suggestions barely even scratch the surface.
 So many more places for millennials to find their home in this electric city.
 To get a better taste of what Austin has to experience, check out their Instagram and Twitter handles and make sure to use the hashtag #TrueAustin if ever visiting!

-Sources for Rent:
+Sources for Rent in Austin: